• Skip to primary navigation

 Instructions

-• In a large bowl, cream together butter and sugars.
+• In a large bowl, add butter, brown sugar, and granulated sugar.
+Using a hand mixer or stand mixer, cream together until fluffy, about a minute.
 Add eggs and vanilla extract and beat until mixture looks fluffy, about a minute.
 Add red gel food coloring and milk, stirring to combine.

 • Cover bowl or wrap dough in wax paper.
 Chill for at least 1 hour (up to 24 hours) in the refrigerator.
-Refrigerating will help the flavors meld and also create a firmer dough to roll into balls.
+Refrigerating helps the flavors meld and also create a firmer dough to roll into balls.

 • Remove dough from refrigerator.
-Scoop dough using a 1.5 tablespoon scoop or shape by hand into 1.5 inch balls.
-Roll balls in granulated sugar.
+Scoop dough using a medium (1.5 tablespoon) scoop or shape by hand into 1.5 inch balls.

-• Place cookie dough balls 2 inches apart onto a parchment lined baking sheet.
-Bake for 9-11 minutes, or until cookies begin to crack on top.
+• Place cookie dough balls 2 inches apart onto prepared baking sheet.
+Bake for about 10-12 minutes, or until cookies begin to crack on top.
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.

 Equipment Recommendations